Orang-Outang, sive Homo Sylvestris: Preface

 The preface consists of Tyson giving his reasons for conducting the study, "to find out the truth, than to enlarge in the mythology; to inform the judgement, than to please the fancy".
 He also laments his inability to compare his findings directly to apes and monkeys, instead having to rely on the works of others, such as Aristotle, Pliny, Galen, and Vesalius.
 Lastly he apologizes in advance for any mistakes on his part within the book.

 Organization

 The book itself is roughly divided into three parts containing Tyson's findings from his dissection of the pygmy and his comparison to previous findings, many of which are in Latin or Greek.

 Overview

 Tyson summarizes his observations on the external and internal anatomy of the pygmy, making note of their similarity or differences to humans.
 Most often he finds that the pygmy is different and "inferior" to humans, which is typical of the anthropocentrism of the time.
-Much of the text where he addresses previous findings are in Latin or Greek, although he does give explanations for why these authors' drew the conclusions they did, and why they are different or similar from his, in English.
+Much of the text where he addresses previous findings is in Latin or Greek, although he does give explanations for why these authors' drew the conclusions they did, and why they are different or similar from his, in English.